 Health organizations and medical professionals appear to be united in their opinion that laser tattoo removal does not cause skin cancer or even increases the risk.

-In fact, the US Food and Drug Administration (FDA) regulate laser tattoo machines, which mean they have to undergo vigorous testing in order to meet strict regulations.
+In fact, the US Food and Drug Administration (FDA) regulates laser tattoo machines, which mean they have to undergo several testing in order to meet strict regulations.
 FDA dermatologist Markham Luke has said laser treatment has received FDA clearance, indicating that this method for removing tattoos “complies with agency requirements for safety and effectiveness.”